DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 34 - 10.03.2024.md

 	- He also has a business enterprise in the hells with a group called the Sharks.
 - Niccolo asked for information to get himself established in Desteria.
 	- The means to acquire the information they are looking for.
 To further the goals of allies or companions to the DILFES.
-- Linnaeus asked for assistance in locating individuals
+- Linnaeus asked for assistance in locating individuals related to our members.